Writing has the power to make or break a career and to enhance or undermine a leader’s reputation.

 "Your job isn't to write words on the page, but rather to transfer the ideas inside your head into the heads of your readers.
 Words are just the medium through which the transfer happens," explains King.

-These thoughts chime with a definition of communication from the American Management Association, as "any behaviour that results in an exchange of meaning."
-For, at its core, effective communication needs to be founded on shared understanding.
+These thoughts chime with a definition of communication from the American Management Association, as "any behaviour that results in an exchange of meaning".
+Because, at its core, effective communication needs to be founded on shared understanding.
 It’s a two-way process in which participants not only swap ideas, feelings and information, but also create and share meaning to reach mutual understanding.

 Which makes it all the more tragic that so much business writing falls short, dashed off without thought and destined to muddy the waters rather than communicate clearly.
-Bad business writing can damage our personal reputation as well as eroding trust in the organisations we work for.
+Bad business writing can damage our personal reputation as well as eroding trust in the organisations for which we work.

 And the true cost of bad business writing isn't just annoyance or embarrassment.
-Author Josh Bernoff estimates that bad business writing costs American business more than $400m a year.
+Author Josh Bernoff estimates that it costs US business more than $400m a year.

-Welcome to the world of bad business writing and its antidote: understanding the power of good writing and why it matters.
-The good news is that, through adopting some simple techniques and practice, we can all channel a little bit of our own Stephen King.
+Welcome to the world of poor business writing and its antidote: understanding the power of good writing and why it matters.
+The positive news is that, by adopting some simple techniques and practising these, we can all channel a little bit of Stephen King into our own writing.

-Think, too, about the way that political language has become ever-more opaque, enabling politicians to side-step both responsibility and and questions they don't want to answer.
-This is not a technique we should emulate in our business writing because, in the end, it can lead to a lack of trust; the commodity that underpins all workplace relationships.
+Think, too, about the way that political language has become increasingly opaque, enabling politicians to side-step both responsibility and questions they don't want to answer.
+This is not a technique we should emulate in our business writing because, in the end, it leads to a lack of trust – a commodity that underpins all workplace relationships.

-Former prime minister of the UK Winston Churchill's wry observation that "this report by its very length, defends itself against the risk of being read", brings us to another business-writing sin.
+Former UK prime minister Winston Churchill's wry observation that "this report by its very length, defends itself against the risk of being read", brings us to another business-writing sin.
 Jargon aside, business writing is often, well, just a bit dull, boring and, often, overlong.

 We must make it easier for our readers.
-Back to Josh Bernoff, who, in Harvard Business Review, revealed that 81% of people said that poorly written material wastes a lot of their time because it's too long, imprecise, poorly organised, unclear and filled with jargon.
+Let’s return to Josh Bernoff, who, in Harvard Business Review, revealed that 81% of people say that poorly written material wastes a lot of their time because it's too long, imprecise, badly organised, unclear and filled with jargon.